 - 1 tsp cornflour

-In a large mixing bowl, add the tomatoes, onions and salt and stir together.
-Cover and set aside for 12 hours, overnight if possible.
+- In a large mixing bowl, add the tomatoes, onions and salt and stir together.
+Cover and set aside in a refrigerator for 12 hours, overnight if possible.

-Add the tomato mix (including liquid) to a large pot.
+- Add the tomato mix (including the excess liquid from the tomatoes) to a large pot.
 Bring to the boil over low heat.
 When boiling, add the sugar and Ezy sauce.
-Simmer at low heat, uncovered for 2 hours, stirring occasionally.
+Gently simmer over low heat, uncovered, for 2 hours, stirring occasionally.

-Add to sterilised jars and seal (see instructions above).
+- Add to sterilised jars and seal (see instructions in the notes below on how to sterilise jars).
 Enjoy!